tytydraco/yessleep/out/The_Yellow_Pt_4.md

 After five more hours and several close calls, the sky finally began to lighten.
 But the creatures lingered, their silhouettes pressed against the windows like frost patterns.
 Only when the first real rays of sunlight hit the house did they finally retreat.

 I cautiously looked outside.
 Our house was in a terrible state.
 Furniture knocked over and torn, pictures shattered on the floor, tables flipped, glass everywhere.
-If I hadn’t lived through the night, I would’ve thought a tornado had come through.
+If I hadn’t experienced through that night, I would’ve thought a tornado had come through.

 The town was worse.
 Cars were damaged or completely totaled, some crushed like they’d been stepped on.
 Light posts were bent into the ground at impossible angles.
 Houses were torn apart inside and out.
 And the worst part — we lost 351 people.
 Entire families gone.
 Couples who would never grow old together.
 Children who would never see another morning.